ginriki/flaw_detector/README.md

 FlawDetector ![Build Status](https://secure.travis-ci.org/ginriki/flaw_detector.png)
 =============
 FlawDetector is a tool to detect ruby code's flaw with static analysis.
-To detect code's flaw, it analyze RubyVM bytecode which is compiled from ruby code.
+In static analysis, it analyze RubyVM bytecode which is compiled from ruby code.

 FlawDetector is similer to FindBugs which is a tool to detect java code's flaw.
 For details of FindBugs, refer to references section in this text file.